omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 ### Time cap

-Having an unlimited supply that can only be accessed during a specific time frame can be valueable in some cases.
+Having an unlimited supply that can only be accessed during a specific time frame can be valuable in some cases.
 The main pro is that it increases accessibility for a global customer base, which in turn may increase revenue.
 The flip side is that there is no clear market signal that the launch is going well or that it has sold out.
 This may cause buyers to "wait and see" which risks stalling an entire sale.

 ## Phasing